Shabby chic wedding venues, where elegance meets rustic, will make your day picture perfect.

-It’s no secret that St. Augustine has become a hugely popular wedding destination over the years, with its pristine beaches and charming historic downtown.
-However, there’s a third kind of themed wedding that’s popping up in and around the nation's oldest city due to the prevalence of local horse pastures, barns, and live oak trees draped with Spanish moss.
-The exciting new trend of barn weddings is thriving in the St. Augustine area.
+It's no secret that St. Augustine has become a hugely popular wedding destination over the years, with its pristine beaches and charming historic downtown.
+However, there's a third kind of themed wedding that's popping up in and around the nation's oldest city due to the prevalence of local horse pastures, barns, and live oak trees draped with Spanish moss.
+The barn wedding trend is thriving in and around St. Augustine.

 Barn Wedding Options in Town

 Can you say, "Old Florida charm?"
 If so, you can also say, "The Carriage House" as this place delivers the old Southern charm mixed with modern amenities.
 With its 27' exposed beam ceilings, 2,000 square feet of air-conditioned space, farmhouse tables, carriage-wheel chandelier, and outside garden area, it's a delight to visit.
 In fact, since I live so close to it, I cross my fingers every time I drive by hoping someone will invite me to an event here as I know what lies beyond the gorgeous wooden doorway facing San Marco Avenue just north of Route 16 and the iconic 1950s Florida Motel.

 With free parking and a location just north of Uptown, it's like city meets country in this not-so-little hidden gem.
 The seating capacity is for 130 at tables or 160 with theater seating.
 There are also bridal party dressing rooms and an adjacent covered picnic area.
 The Carriage House is like a journey to a different dimension — one of days past — that makes for a memorable ceremony and stunning photographs.

 The Colonial Oak Music Park